Important information about coronavirus (COVID-19):

 Baltic Control® continues to support the Danish Government, Danish Health Authority and WHO (World Health Organization) guidances and efforts to prevent the spread of coronavirus (COVID-19).

 We continue to stay operational worldwide, and continue to take all necessary precautions to protect both our clients and our staff.
-From time to time our office staff work from home to prevent local outbreaks to spread, phones are redirected to mobile phones and business continues therefore as usual: we are 100% available on mail and phones, thus continue the work of servicing our clients worldwide.
+From time to time our office staff work from home during local COVID-19 outbreaks, phones are redirected to mobile phones and business continues therefore as usual: we are 100% available on mail and phones, thus continue the work of servicing our clients worldwide.

 Inspections and audits, on the other hand, must necessarily take place in companies, on sites and in the herds in question.
 In order to protect both clients and staff against COVID-19 virus we urge EVERYBODY to follow these simple advices from WHO:

-Baltic Control® has set the following restrictions and precautionary measures for inspections and audits during the ongoing COVID-19 pandemic:
+Baltic Control® has set the following restrictions and precautionary measures for inspections and audits:

 In addition to the above, the same of course also applies if the inspector/auditor needs to be quarantined or has been in physical contact with infected persons.